 The most important thing to remember when writing your NQ Solicitor CV is that you should make sure that you can speak about everything confidently and in detail.
 This is crucial when going for interviews – embellishment is never a good idea.

-Remember, if you’re really struggling, don’t be afraid to ask for help writing your CV.
+Remember, if you’re really struggling, take a look at a newly qualified solicitor cv example and don’t be afraid to ask for help writing your CV.
 Get someone to proofread it and give you honest feedback.
 Alternatively, you can approach a recruitment agency or CV writing service such as TopCV.

 Search and apply for a variety of NQ Solicitor roles on TotallyLegal.
 For more career advice, check out our advice on how to answer NQ solicitor interview questions.